August 11, 2025 (9mo ago) — last updated March 24, 2026 (1mo ago)

 Hybrid meeting image

 In today’s mix of virtual and hybrid work, the old playbook doesn’t always apply.
-Remote work drove an increase in meeting volume, and many professionals report wasted time in meetings that could’ve been an email3.
+Remote work has driven an increase in meeting volume, and many professionals report wasted time in meetings that could have been an email3.

 Bridge the digital divide